C++ OpenMP

 }

-For a single update to a scalar, atomic is much cheaper than critical:
+• For single scalar update — atomic much cheaper than critical:

 #pragma omp atomic